mi3nts/iotSystemsGuide/lrMqttPipeline01.md

 Now we have registered the node in chirpstack.
 Now come back to the test node and add the generated key to the device.

 ## Step 7: Add key into your device
-This can be done by navigating into the credentials folder and changing the file named `keys.yaml`.
+This can be done by navigating into the credentials folder and modyfying the file named `keys.yaml`.
 ```
 su teamlary
 cd /home/teamlary/gitHubRepos/iotSystemsGuide/LRNodes/firmware/xu4LoRa/mintsXU4/credentials/